vectordotdev/timber-elixir/README.md

 ## Overview

-Timber for Elixir pairs with the [Timber console](https://app.timber.io) to provide a complete structured logging system for your Elixir apps.
-There are no special APIs or agents to install.
+Timber for Elixir pairs with the [Timber console](https://app.timber.io) to provide a complete structured logging system.
+There are no special APIs or agents; it works directly with the standard `Logger`.
+You don't have to worry about vendor lock-in, code debt, or perforance issues.
-It works directly with the standard `Logger`, so you don't have to worry about vendor lock-in, code debt, or perforance issues.
-At it's core, it's just better logging without the massive time investment.
-And it's implementation is straight forward and simple.
+It's just better logging without the massive time investment.

 It turns this: